sterrettJD/Nicotine-Microbiome/README.md

 ## Goal

-- Assess number of nicotine-degrading genes in the oral microbiomes of smokers/vapers vs non-smokers/vapers
+- Assess nicotine-degrading genes in the oral metagenomes of smokers/vapers vs non-smokers/vapers

 ## Main files of interest
-- diamond/ contains the Snakefile for the Snakemake pipeline
+- diamond/ contains the Snakefile for the Snakemake pipeline (includes getting data, merging reads, filtering, DIAMOND, mapping results)
 - diamond_analysis/ contains the Jupyter notebook used to analyze the Diamond output
 - database-building/ contains diamond formatted databases for nicotine-degrading genes as well as the raw .fasta files for the database (used uniprot-fastas/uniprot-nicotine.fasta for the fasta)